slimprepdevops/microservices-demo/README.md

 **Fourth, we will install Nginx Ingress controller and set up Ingress rules to enable external access to services within your Kubernetes cluster**

+**Fifth, eigure out how to integrate Istio and gRPC**

-**Automate the entire deployment using a CI/CD pipeline - Jenkins or Gitlab Action**
+**Finally, automate the entire deployment using a CI/CD pipeline - Jenkins or Gitlab Action**

 <p align="center">
 <img src="src/frontend/static/icons/Hipster_HeroLogoMaroon.svg" width="300" alt="Online Boutique" />